10 Test Automation Best Practices to follow

 - Tests focusing on frequently used functions

-- Divide tasks based on skill: When creating test suites and cases, assign each one to individuals based on their technical expertise.
+When creating test suites and cases, assign each one to individuals based on their technical expertise.
 For example, if the test requires a proprietary tool to be executed, it will allow team members of varying skill levels to create test scripts with reasonably minimal ease.
-However, if the team chooses to use an open-source tool, this becomes complicated.
+However, this becomes complicated if the team chooses to use an open-source tool.
 In this case, designing automation tests will require the services of someone with expertise in coding for that specific tool.

-- Collective Ownership of Tests: Don’t just appoint a single tester or engineer to carry out entire automation testing projects.
+Don’t just appoint a single tester or engineer to carry out entire automation testing projects.
 If the rest of the team does not stay up to date every step of the way, they will not be able to contribute in any meaningful way.
-To integrate automation successfully into the testing infrastructure, the entire team has to be on-board at all times.
+To integrate automation successfully into the testing infrastructure, the entire team must be on board.
 This helps every team member to be aware of the process, communicate more transparently, and make informed decisions about setting up and running the right tests.

 - The nature of software: Is the application being tested web-based or mobile-based?
 To test the former, use a tool like Selenium to automate your tests.
 For the latter, Appium is one of the best possible tools for automation.